Sayandeepghosh/DSA-2022/README.md

 # Data Structures and Algorithms
-This repo contains all Dsa problems solved by me in different websites of Competitive Programming.
+This repo contains all Dsa problems solved by me from different websites.
 Thank you.